 print(f"\033[{up}A" + "\n".join(lines), flush=True)

 \033[{up}A is an ANSI escape sequence that moves the cursor up by up lines.
 Then the script prints the new frame on top.
-Simple animation without the curses module.
+Simple animation without curses.

 The grid is 50 columns wide and 9 rows tall.
-I picked those numbers to fit comfortably in a standard terminal without being so large it takes over the screen.
-Each column is about 6.8° of pan, each row about 4.4° of tilt - fine resolution for confirming the gimbal is moving in the right direction and reaching the right extremes.
+I picked those numbers to fit comfortably in a standard terminal without taking over the screen.
+Each column is about 6.8 degrees of pan, and each row about 4.4 degrees of tilt, enough resolution to confirm that the gimbal is moving in the right direction and reaching the right extremes.

 The Timing Loop